Music Creation and Audio Recording

 GENERAL ELIGIBILITY REQUIREMENTS

-You must be a Canadian Citizen or Permanent Resident (Landed Immigrant) or have an application pending for Permanent Resident status and, if requested, be able to provide verification documentation.
-(Grant recipients must have a Social Insurance Number.)
+Applicants must be Canadian Citizens, or Permanent Residents (Landed Immigrants), or have an application pending for Permanent Resident status, or be a Protected Person (approved refugee claimant) and, if requested, be able to provide documentation to verify this.